| Crates.io | ply-rs-bw |

 fn main() {

-// set up a target, could also be a file
+// set up a target could also be a file

 let mut buf = Vec::<u8>::new();

-// crete a ply objet
+// create a ply object

 let mut ply = Ply::<DefaultElement>::new();